lulalala/settei/README.md

 ## Deployment

-If `deploy.rb` is present, `rake settei:rails:install` would append code to it, so serialized config is passed as an environment variable, compliant to 12-factor deployment.
+If `deploy.rb` is present, `rake settei:install:rails` would append code to it, so serialized config is passed as an environment variable, compliant to 12-factor deployment.

 For other web frameworks, imitate what's being appended in `templates/_capistrano.rb` or `templates/_mina.rb`.
 It's really simple code.